clementlebas/light-image-gallery/README.md

 **_VOILA !_** 🎉

-You're brand new portfolio should be ready to go!
+You're brand new gallery images should be ready to go!

 Share it with some friends, family members, employers?